Packwood Lake

 Packwood Lake is a freshwater lake in the Gifford Pinchot National Forest in the Cascade Mountains of Washington.
 It is located near the town of Packwood and is a popular day hiking and overnight camping area.
 The southern half of the lake lies within the Goat Rocks Wilderness area.

 The lake was named after William Packwood, an early settler.

-Geology
+Geography and hydrology

-Packwood Lake lies at approximately 2857 ft above sea level and about 25 mi southeast of Mount Rainier.
+Packwood Lake, at 452 acre, is the largest lake in Goat Rocks Wilderness, and lies at 2857 ft above sea level, approximately 25 mi southeast of Mount Rainier in Lewis County.
 Its main source of water is glacier-fed Upper and Lower Lake Creeks, which descend from Old Snowy Mountain.
 The lake is approximately 2 mi long and 0.6 mi wide.

 The lake is held in place by a natural dam.
 Approximately 1,200 years ago, Snyder Mountain, which borders the lake to the northwest, broke and slid down into the (then) Lake Creek valley, effectively plugging it and forming the lake.
 Maximum depth is approximately 160 ft.
 The island in the lake is officially named Agnes Island, and also referred to by locals as both Wizard Island or Enchantment Island.
 The island is protected by the U.S. Forest Service and no landings are permitted there.